 - Bizarre canon example from Magical Girl Lyrical Nanoha: Vivio, adopted daughter of Fate and Nanoha, looks like a perfect mix of her mothers' features, especially the face.
-Her blond hair is darker than Fate's but her eyes are Red and green, while Nanoha is purple.
+Her blond hair is darker than Fate's but her eyes are Red and green, while Nanoha is indigo.
+Her hairstyle is also based on Nanoha's.
 Even stranger is that she's not genetically related to either of them and is in fact a clone of a long dead ruler.

 - From the creator of Naruto, Kishimoto confirmed that a child born between a Hyuga and a Uchiha would have a Sharingan in one eye, and a Byakugan in the other.

 - In canon Shikamaru and Temari's son looks like his dad but has his mother's eyes.
 Naruto and Hinata's daughter has mostly her mom's looks but has blue eyes like Naruto while their son looks like Naruto but with lighter eyes; they both have whisker birth-marks as well.
 Sasuke's and Sakura's daughter inherited her mother's physical appearance but her father's eye color and hair color.

 - In the Distant Finale of Digimon Adventure 02 the offspring of the Chosen Children who have both parents known look very similar to the parent their gender matches, but with the hair color of the opposite gender parent.
 The children who only have one of their parents known look similar to that parent in design and hair color.